The History & Vision of HauntPay

 And it is awesome.
 We’ve had hiccups along the way like everyone does, but the system we’ve created gives state of the art event ticketing and payments technology to the haunted attraction industry at absolutely no cost to the haunt owner: something that could have only been imagined when we began.

 And don’t worry: we’re not stopping there.
-Stay tuned for even more great technology and features in 2015.
-We’ve only begun in our quest to equip haunted attractions with scary simple and monstrously powerful payments and event ticketing.
+Stay tuned for even more great technology and features in 2019.
+We now help over 1,000 haunted events reach more fans and sell more tickets every year.
+And yet, we’ve only begun in our quest to equip every haunted attraction with scary simple and monstrously powerful payments and event ticketing.